-An external quality assurance test should also be performed quarterly throughout the testing period using externally purchased positive and negative test samples.
+External quality assurance tests should also be performed quarterly throughout the testing period using externally purchased positive and negative test samples.
 The test samples will be processed as per the QA sample manufacturer/supplier instructions.
 The process should utilise an unblinded member of staff to process and record the sample status and a blinded member of site staff should analyse the sample on the GeneXpert rapid test machine.